robertwtucker/kafka2scaler/README.md

 This will create a network and start both server instances in *daemon* or background mode.
 By default, Kafka's primary listener will be bound to port `9092` of the host machine (`localhost:9092`).
 Because of the peculiarities of networking with Docker, a second listener has been configured to run on port `29092`.
 If you plan to connect to the demo Kafka server from another container (internal to Docker, on the `kafka-demo` network), you will need to use `kafka:29092` for the commands or parameters that require supplying the address of the Kafka broker.

 ## Areas for Further Study and/or Investigation

 ### Calling Scaler with Authentication Enabled

+### Create a Response Object in Scaler and Publish it to Kafka